 White Rock Lake Park, just five miles from Downtown, features a 1000+ acre lake, hiking and biking trails, back-land prairie, picnic areas, and event spaces, all for free.
 There’s no swimming in the lake, but feel free to bring your kayak or paddleboard for a lovely day out on the water.

 Up for a stroll with a view?
 Head to West Dallas and the Ronald Kirk Bridge.
 Views of the Dallas skyline from here are impressive, so be sure to pause along the paved walkway for a few photos.

 Moving to Dallas?

 Here’s another free thing to do in Dallas—call AptAmigo.
 Our apartment locating services are offered at no charge, making it completely risk-free.
-You tell us the features and neighborhoods you want, and we make a list of the best places for you.
+You tell us the features and neighborhoods you want (maybe a gorgeous studio apartment?) and we make a list of the best places for you.
 After some tours (that we’re happy to rideshare you to), you pick your favorite to call home.
 It’s that easy!

 Jeanette Smith is a writer, editor, and freelancer based in Dallas, Texas.
 Find out more at JeanettetheWriter.com.